hewner/csse290-git/ClassOutline.md

 <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>

+## handy short cuts

+    git pull

+is actually just a shorthand for

+    git fetch origin
+    git merge origin/master (or actually whatever your upstream is)

+This is handy to know for a lot of reasons, one of which to remind you that a fetch is always safe (won't spontaneously make commits) while a merge could suddenly make your life complicated.

+But if you like you can also do

+    git pull -r

+Which is

+    git fetch origin
+    git rebase origin/master

+Although note that recovering from a broken rebase can be more annoying than recovering from a broken merge.
+(Why?)

 ## Is rebasing rather than merging a good idea?

 Well, practically speaking, the actual business of creating software project is fairly messy.
 There is a large amount of out-of-order committing which will mean many small merges.
 As a result, looking at the history will be quite complicated.

-This can be a real problem, as understanding what has happened can be real important part of source control.
-But a single conceptual "change" might be broken up among several commits with several merges.

-So is that real history important, or do we want to have a curated understandable history.

-In some places almost every "merge" is a rebase.
-These places tend to want to really have a beautiful understandable history (i.e. each commit represents a discrete understandable change).
-In other it's a very rare event.
+Imagine a 3 person team at the start of a sprint.
+All of them check out the current state of the system, and all of them add a feature.
+Then they all commit.

+What this means in practice is 2 different merge commits.
+Which is in some sense what happened, but if you go and look at that history 3 weeks later it will seem amazingly complex.

+If on the other hand, we use rebase can see a simplified progression of this feature added, then this feature, then this one.
+That's a lot easier to understand (even if it really isn't what actually happened).

-## Rebase &#x2013;onto
+## Rebase onto

 Rebase in general can be thought of as